itmaniac/dheat_dos_attack_poc/README.md

 # D(H)eat DoS Attack POC (CVE-2002-20001)
-POC for Testing the Existence of D(HE)at DOS Attack for (CVE-2002-20001)
+POC for Testing the Existence of D(HE)at DOS Attack for (CVE-2002-20001) in SSH Service

 # Usage